travis-ci/docs-travis-ci-com/user/languages/haskell.md

 ### Multiple Packages in Subdirectories

-If you have multiple packages in subdirectories (each containing a `.cabal` file, you can enter those directories by setting an environment variable:
+If you have multiple packages in subdirectories (each containing a `.cabal` file, you can specify those directories in an environment variable:

 ```yaml
 ghc: